Actor Bill Fichtner ’78 Returns to Brockport for Screening of His Award-Winning Film

 Actor and alum Bill Fichtner will present a screening of Cold Brook, filmed in upstate New York, October 1 at 7 pm in the Seymour College Union Ballroom.

 Actor Bill Fichtner ’78 is known by many for his performances in blockbuster films Armageddon, The Dark Knight, The Lone Ranger, Black Hawk Down, and Independence Day: Resurgence.
 Others know him for his long-standing roles on the television series Prison Break and Mom.
-But before all of the fame that followed his Hollywood career, Fichtner was a member of The College at Brockport’s graduating class of 1978.
+But before all of the fame that followed his Hollywood career, Fichtner was a member of SUNY Brockport’s graduating class of 1978.

 Fichtner returned to upstate New York in 2017 to film a passion project that had been in the works for more than a decade.
 Cold Brook is the first film Fichtner has written, directed, and produced.
 He also stars in the film alongside an award-winning ensemble including Kim Coates (Sons of Anarchy) and Harrold Perrineau (Lost).